Oikonomou-Stylianos/Project_1/README.md

  --------------------------------

 Execution:
+> make - Compile all modules and test files
 - To compile the program, run "make".
 To compile the tests, run "make tests".
 - To run the program, run "make run".
 To run the tests, run "make run-tests".
 - To run valgrind on the executables, run "make val" and "make val-tests".